How to create GUI for Python application using PyQt?

 At Ellicium, we have built diverse Python tools while working on client projects.
 We strive to outperform ourselves every time.
 Continuous improvement is the key!
 So here is a story of how we enhanced one of the Python tool for client.

-Recently, we were demonstrating the applications that we built in Python to a prospective client.
+Recently, we demonstrate the applications that we built in Python to a prospective client.
 They were Okay with the demo but we are expecting more than Okay feedback.
 Like every other tool, our python tool requires input and output paths to access and store the data.
 The tool accepts the dedicated static folders (created once) for input and output locations.
 In the process of analysing how the demo underwent, our think-tank suggested to create a dedicated GUI for the tool.
 Aim of this was to let end user browse the input and output locations of their choice.

 In the quest for a reliable Python package for building GUI, we found few python packages such as PySide, PyGTK, wxPython, Tkinter, PyQt.
 We tried getting well versed using these packages but faced difficulty in progressing due to un-availability of documentation.